hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 We plan to address these limitations in future work.
 Despite them, the approach provides a flexible fault injection capability without adding Verilator features tied to one specific use case.

-A draft pull request for adding this extension to Verilator exists at: https://github.com/verilator/verilator/pull/6518
+A draft pull request for adding this extension to Verilator can be found [here](https://github.com/verilator/verilator/pull/6518).

 ### Outlook
 With this foundation, our focus will shift more towards a framework that will use this feature to enable large-scale fault injection campaigns and analysis of the effects of the injected faults.